-The site is located at the northwest corner of Harvill Avenue and Martin Street in an unincorporated portion of Riverside County near Perris, California.
-The site is bounded to the north by Perry Street, to the west by several trailer storage lots and industrial developments, to the south by Martin Street, and to the east by Harvill Avenue.
-The general location of the site is illustrated on the Site Location Map, enclosed as Plate 1 in of this report.
+The subject site is located at the southwest corner of Rider Street and Patterson Avenue in the Perris area of unincorporated Riverside County, California.
+The site is bounded to the north by Rider Street, to the east by Patterson Avenue, and to the south and west by existing single family residences.
+The general location of the site is illustrated on the Site Location Map, included as Plate 1 of this report.